SongW-SW/REFORM/README.md

 # REFORM

-Code for the submitted paper REFORM.
+This is the code for the paper REFORM: Error-Aware Few-Shot Knowledge Graph Completion, CIKM 2021.
+The citation is currently unavailable now and we will update this page when the paper is finally published.

 To run the code: